Components

 You may reorder components via the dashboard by dragging and dropping them into the desired order.
 To do this,

-head to the "Components" page in the dashboard, click the swap icon (up / down arrows) in the top left of the table to
+head to the "Components" page in the dashboard, click the swap icon (up and down arrows) in the top left of the table to

 order, click the check icon to save your changes.

-Components can also be reordered when editing a component group.
+You can also reorder components when editing a component group.
 The order will remain relative to the specific group.

 <Frame>